Rs. 5,000 - Rs. 2 crore

 Using gold stored at home for a gold loan

 Gold stored at home can be used as collateral for a gold loan, providing easy access to liquidity without selling your asset.
 Gold loans are typically offered by banks and non-banking financial companies (NBFCs).
 The loan amount is determined by the current market value of the gold and its weight.
 Financial institutions usually offer up to 75% of the gold’s market value as a loan.
-You can secure funds without selling your gold and repay the loan over a flexible term, retaining ownership of the gold once the loan is repaid.
+You can secure funds without selling your gold and repay the loan by choosing a frequency from the multiple repayment options available, retaining ownership of the gold once the loan is repaid.

 Can I get a gold loan without selling my gold?